Wendalf/interview-prep/technical-concepts-prep.md

 ### What is a module

 * Modules are about providing methods that you can use across multiple classes - think about them as "libraries"
+* A module is a component used to logically regroup similar things

 ### Differences between Objects and Modules